Potato Casserole Recipes | 5 Easy Vintage Potato Bakes & Comfort Dinners

 Instructions

-Cook onions in a small amount of water until just tender; drain if needed.
+Cook sliced onions in a small amount of water until just tender; drain if needed.

 Add half the corned beef and half the onions.
 Repeat layers.

-Cut eggs in half lengthwise and place cut-side up on top.
+Halve eggs lengthwise and place cut-side up on top.

-Pour sauce over casserole, top with buttered crumbs, and bake 20 minutes or until heated through.
+Top with buttered crumbs and bake 20 minutes or until heated through.
 Serves 6–8.

 Ham and Potato Casserole